hamzehkhazaei/EECS3221_MiniProj1/Marking_Guide.md

 This document describes the marking scheme for Mini Project 1.

 1. Accurate makefile and no error in compilation (2 marks)
-    * The TA will use `mysh:~$ make` command to compile and make the project; if no errors reported and shell prompt shows up properly you will get the 2 marks for this part.
+    * The TA will use `make` command to compile and make the project; if no errors reported and shell prompt shows up properly you will get the 2 marks for this part.

 2. Simple shell commands (2 marks)